U.S. flag An official website of the United States government

 September 8-9, 2011: Obstetrics and Gynecology Devices Panel Meeting

-the FDA convened the Obstetrics and Gynecology Devices Panel of the Medical Device Advisory Committee (the Panel) to discuss the safety and effectiveness of surgical mesh used to treat both SUI and POP.
+The FDA convened the Obstetrics and Gynecology Devices Panel of the Medical Device Advisory Committee (the Panel) to discuss the safety and effectiveness of surgical mesh used to treat both SUI and POP.

-• Based on the Panel's deliberations, assessment of Medical Device Reports (adverse event reports) submitted to the FDA, and evaluation of the published literature, the FDA is considering the recommendation that urogynecologic surgical mesh used for transvaginal repair of pelvic organ prolapse (POP) be reclassified from Class II (low- to moderate-risk devices) to Class III (high-risk devices).
+• Based on the Panel's deliberations, assessment of Medical Device Reports (adverse event reports) submitted to the FDA, and evaluation of the published literature, the FDA considered the recommendation that urogynecologic surgical mesh used for transvaginal repair of pelvic organ prolapse (POP) be reclassified from Class II (low- to moderate-risk devices) to Class III (high-risk devices).

 • The Panel also recommended that surgical mesh for SUI and surgical mesh for abdominal repair of POP remain in Class II (low- to moderate-risk devices).